Security

 # Context-Awareness (0.2.0)

-As described above, universal applications may share the data between different server requests.
+applications may share the data between different server requests.
 It's very important to keep this in mind.
-To ensure, that data is always assiociated with the correct invocation we introduced context awareness forclient logic.
+To ensure, that data is always assiociated with the correct invocation we introduced context awareness

 # API Client

-Similar to composables, the API client instance should be created for every request on the server.
+, the API client instance should be created for every request on the server.
 To ensure that all requests are secured and we still have the power of tree-shaking (having only code in your bundle which is used), we changed the way we invoke API methods, to pass them the API client context as well.
 Most of the API client logic is invoked under the hood inside composables, but if you need to invoke an API client method by yourself, you should add the context.
-To ensure there's a common way for composables and API client, we introduced getApplicationContext method.
+To ensure there's a common way for composables and API client, we introduced getApplicationContext

 Usage example